mbasa/pgrServer/README.md

 * BFS ( for sparse networks )
 * Johnson ( for sparse networks )
 * Floyd-Warshall ( for sparse networks )

+(*Note: Initial call to a ContractionHierarchyBidirectionalDijkstra request will take time since a contraction graph will be created first.
+Subsequent calls will result in a much faster response.)

 When to use pgrServer
 ---------------------